telerik/winforms-docs/controls/sparkline/features/annotations.md

 ---
 title: Annotations
-page_title: RadSparkline Annotations
+page_title: Annotations - WinForms Sparkline Control
-description: The Sparkline control is an information graphic, which is characterized by small size, excellent performance
+description: The WinForms Sparkline control supports annotations.
+They represent visual elements that can be used to highlight certain areas on the plot area and denote significant values.
 slug: radsparkline-annotations
 tags: sparkline, annotations
 published: True